YongMOK/LOB-Web/README.md

    ```

 6. **Create a superuser for testing:**

-   Before starting you can create a superuser for testing with our own computer as an admin.
+   Before starting, you can create a superuser for testing with your own computer as an admin.
    ```sh
    python manage.py createsuperuser
    ```

-8. **Run the development server:**
+7. **Run the development server:**
    ```sh
    python manage.py runserver
    ```